iVGeek/binary_trees/README.md

 Popular traversal algorithms include pre-order, in-order, and post-order.

+# This project deals with the fundamentals of binary trees, the different traversal methods to go through a binary tree, and the different types of binary trees (complete, full, perfect, and balanced).
+It is designed to provide an understanding of the structure of binary trees, and how to traverse them using various methods.
+Additionally, students will learn about the different types of binary trees, such as complete, full, perfect, and balanced trees, and how they differ from one another.

 ### Environment
 * Language:  C
 * OS: compiled on Ubuntu 20.04 LTS using gcc